Top 6 KPIs to track for growing e-commerce organizations

 Knowing where your traffic comes from is an important metric for e-commerce.
 Your traffic source metric indicates how your customers are getting to you, including organic and paid search, from campaigns, and so on.
 They can even point to the devices used to access your site, like mobile vs desktop computer or laptop.

 Setting a KPI against traffic source alone, however, is still a meaningful exercise.
-It can tell you how different channels perform for you - like email vs social media vs organic search - and give you a measure to understand positive or negative performance based on changes you make to channel strategy.
+It can tell you how different channels perform for you, like email vs social media vs organic search, and give you a measure to understand positive or negative performance based on changes you make to channel strategy.

 4. Conversion Rate

 And, if it is, you can begin a strategy to test both why and how that happens.
-Is there something magical about the third visit?
+Is there something special about the third visit?
 Do all the visitors initiate their first visit from the same campaign?
 Looking deeper at what conversion rate is trying to tell you can help to dial in sales even further.

 5. Product Affinity